List of Home and Away characters introduced in 2019: Ari Parata

 Ari Parata, played by Rob Kipa-Williams, made his first appearance on 27 November 2019.
 Kipa-Williams was planning to quit acting and he had just finished training to be an insurance salesman when he received the role.
 He was initially contracted for three years, and he began filming in June 2019.
 Ari is the head of a Māori family from New Zealand.
 Ethan Browne plays Ari's brother Tane Parata and Kawakawa Fox-Reo was cast as his nephew Nikau Parata.
 Ari is among several characters caught up in a hostage situation at the local hospital in the show's 2019 season finale.
 Kipa-Williams explained that Ari ends up in the hospital after injuring himself at a nearby construction site.
 He helps Marilyn Chambers (Emily Symons) when she has a panic attack.
 Kipa-Williams commented, "I comfort her the way that I can, but for Ari, it's not his first rodeo when it comes to having danger around him."
 After the scenes aired, Kipa-Williams wrote a post in character on his social media.
 He confirmed that Ari's full name is Ariki Wiremu Parata and that he was born in New Zealand, before moving to Australia.
 He continued, "I've had a few challenges and those challenges brought me to Summer Bay...
 I love my whanau (family), I'll do anything for them, but never cross me".

-Ari takes the blame for Matthew Montgomery's (James Sweeny) murder in order to protect his fiancée Mia Anderson (Anna Samson) and her daughter Chloe Anderson (Sam Barrett).
-In an episode broadcast on 3 March 2022, Ari was informed that he had appendix cancer, which had spread to the abdomen.
-He opted not have regular surgeries as he wanted to die on his terms.
-Daniel Kilkelly of Digital Spy reported that rumours of Kipa-Williams' exit from the show had been circulating for months, although Home and Away had not officially confirmed his departure.
-The character's on-screen death aired on 7 March.
-Kipa-Williams took to his Instagram account after his final scenes aired to thank the show's cast, crew, and fans for their messages and support.
-He added "This Iconic Ozzie TV show took risks.
-I'm honoured to have co-created Māori cultural storylines, and will forever be proud of those scenes that made it to screen.. it was true teamwork..
-My hope is this opens the door for more diversity.
-Thank you for everything Ariki Wiremu Parata, you taught me a lot.
-I'm gonna miss you."